eteran/cpp-utilities/README.md

 ### Bitset Utility Functions

-Found in `bitset.hpp`.
+Found in [bitset.hpp](https://github.com/eteran/cpp-utilities/blob/master/bitset.hpp).
 This header provides a nice utility function to find the first set bit in a bitset.
 When possible using GCC intrinsics to do it in O(1) time, but falling back on an iterative implementation when this is not possible.

     std::bitset<32> bs;
     bs[4] = true;